1 Corinthians 6

 Introduction

-Chapter 6 marks a transition in Paul's letter as he moves from the problem of factionalism (chapters 1-4) and the case of sexual immorality within the church (chapter 5) to two new but related issues: lawsuits between believers in pagan courts, and the misuse of Christian freedom to justify sexual sin.
-Both problems share a common root -- the Corinthians have failed to grasp the implications of their new identity in Christ.
-They are still operating by the values and practices of the surrounding Greco-Roman culture rather than by the radically different logic of the gospel.
-Paul's repeated refrain "Do you not know?" (appearing six times in this chapter alone) suggests that the Corinthians should already understand these truths but have failed to apply them.
+Chapter 6 marks a transition in Paul's letter as he moves from factionalism (chapters 1-4) and the case of sexual immorality within the church (chapter 5) to two related issues: lawsuits between believers in pagan courts and the misuse of Christian freedom to justify sexual sin.
+Both problems spring from the same root: the Corinthians have failed to grasp what their new identity in Christ requires.
+They are still living by the habits of the surrounding Greco-Roman culture rather than by the logic of the gospel.
+Paul's repeated refrain, "Do you not know?" -- appearing six times in this chapter -- suggests that the Corinthians already know these truths but have not lived by them.

-The chapter divides into two major halves.
-In the first half (vv.
-1-11), Paul addresses the scandal of Christians suing one another before pagan judges, arguing that the community destined to judge the world and angels should be competent to settle its own internal disputes.
-He then pivots to a vice list that functions as a sharp warning: those who persist in such behaviors will not inherit the kingdom of God -- but the Corinthians' past involvement in these very sins has been decisively broken by the washing, sanctification, and justification they received in Christ.
+The chapter falls into two halves.
+In the first (vv.
+1-11), Paul addresses the shame of Christians suing one another before pagan judges, arguing that a community destined to judge the world and angels should be able to settle its own disputes.
+He then turns to a vice list that warns that those who persist in such practices will not inherit the kingdom of God, while reminding the Corinthians that their former lives have been broken by the washing, sanctification, and justification they received in Christ.
 In the second half (vv.
-12-20), Paul engages a Corinthian slogan about freedom ("everything is permissible for me") and shows that Christian liberty is not license, especially when it comes to the body.
-The body is not disposable or morally irrelevant; it belongs to the Lord, is destined for resurrection, and is a temple of the Holy Spirit.
-The chapter culminates in one of Paul's most memorable declarations: "You are not your own; you were bought at a price."
+12-20), Paul takes up a Corinthian slogan about freedom ("everything is permissible for me") and shows that Christian liberty is not license, especially in matters of the body.
+The body is not disposable or morally indifferent; it belongs to the Lord, is destined for resurrection, and is a temple of the Holy Spirit.
+The chapter ends with Paul's plain conclusion: "You are not your own; you were bought at a price."

 Lawsuits among Believers (vv.
 1-8)